eduvpn/documentation/MULTI_NODE.md

 b       | range6        | fd00:2:2:2::/64

-You can of course choose your own `range` and `range6`, but make sure they are not the same for both profiles.
+You can of course choose your own `range` and `range6`, but make sure they are NOT the same for both profiles and do not overlap.

 The `managementIp` value MUST contain the IP address of the node(s) at which it can be reached from the controller.